DavidJCobb/pokeemerald/lu-docs/research/the battle system/battle execution flow.md

       * Pop the topmost entry.
     * Set `gBattleMainFunc` to the popped entry (or if there isn't one, the zeroth entry) of `gBattleResources->battleCallbackStack`.
   * Else, execute the script (pull the byte at `gBattlescriptCurrInstr`, look it up in the battle script comamnd table, yadda yadda yadda).

+The `BattleScriptPushCursorAndCallback` function is similar to `BattleScriptExecute`, except that it calls `BattleScriptPushCursor()` instead, and sets the battle main function to `RunBattleScriptCommands` rather than `RunBattleScriptCommands_PopCallbacksStack`.
+This alternative latent function doesn't automatically return to the previous callback; rather, the battle script must use the `end3` command.

 [^B_ACTION_FINISHED]: `B_ACTION_FINISHED` is written to `gCurrentActionFuncId` to indicate that the current turn action is finished.
 This happens if `gBattleOutcome` is set to a non-zero value (with this potentially being detected at various points during the turn/action logic), or if the `finishaction` or `finishturn` battle script commands run, with the latter also setting `gCurrentTurnActionNumber` to `gBattlersCount`.